-Estimated cost (concept) Transpower Works
+Estimated cost (concept) TBC (Transpower Works Agreement) Expected project timing 2023-2024

-Agreement

-Expected project timing 2021-2023

-As per our load forecast, the 10 MVA capacity of the GXP will be reached by 2022 if all proposed load eventuates.
-We will approach Transpower to investigate the possibility of GXP capacity upgrade and whether improvement to the security is feasible given the growing tourism trade especially from overseas tourist that stays and pass through the township.
+As per our load forecast, the 10 MVA capacity of the GXP will be reached by 2024 if all proposed load eventuates.
+We have approached Transpower to investigate the possibility of GXP capacity upgrade and whether improvement to the security is feasible given the growing tourism trade especially from overseas tourist that stays and pass through the township.